1. Find your Registration Time

 Independent Study & Senior Thesis

-Please see the Independent Study Guide and Application [add link to form] for more information, and check the Academic Calendar for deadlines for Independent Study proposals.
+Please see the Independent Study Guide and Application – Independent Study Form (with Resource Guide) for more information, and check the Academic Calendar for deadlines for Independent Study proposals.
 Your proposal should be turned in with your application form well in advance of the deadline in order to allow time for the Curriculum Committee to review your materials.

 Senior Theses vary depending on your field group.
 Most Senior Thesis courses are not listed on the portal, and even if they are, it can be difficult to find the correct section.
 Therefore, to register for thesis, please fill out a Senior Thesis Registration Form [add link to form] with your adviser, and turn it into the Registrar’s office.
 We will make sure you are registered for the correct course.